Seismo-electromagnetics: VAN method

-QuakeFinder and 'Freund physics'
+QuakeFinder and Freund physics

-In his investigations of crystalline physics, Friedemann Freund found that water molecules embedded in rock can dissociate into ions if the rock is under intense stress.
-The resulting charge carriers can generate battery currents under certain conditions.
+In his investigations of crystalline physics, Dr. Friedemann Freund found that water molecules embedded in rock can dissociate into ions if the rock is under intense stress.
+The resulting charge carriers can generate electrically charged particles under certain conditions.
 Freund suggested that perhaps these currents could be responsible for earthquake precursors such as electromagnetic radiation, earthquake lights and disturbances of the plasma in the ionosphere.
-The study of such currents and interactions is known as "Freund physics".
+The study of such currents and interactions is known as electromagnetic precursor energy signals or Freund physics.

-Most seismologists reject Freund's suggestion that stress-generated signals can be detected and put to use as precursors, for a number of reasons.
-First, it is believed that stress does not accumulate rapidly before a major earthquake, and thus there is no reason to expect large currents to be rapidly generated.
-Secondly, seismologists have extensively searched for statistically reliable electrical precursors, using sophisticated instrumentation, and have not identified any such precursors.
-And thirdly, water in the earth's crust would cause any generated currents to be absorbed before reaching the surface.
+Most seismologists reject Dr. Freund's theory that stress-generated signals can be detected and put to use as precursors, for three reasons.
+First, it is theorized that stress does not accumulate rapidly before a major earthquake, and thus there is no reason to expect large currents to be rapidly generated.
+Secondly, seismologists searched for statistically reliable electrical precursors, using seven field test instruments prior to the 2004 Parkfield earthquake and did not identify any such precursors.
+And thirdly, it is theorized water in the earth's crust would cause any charged particles to be absorbed before reaching the surface.